Share This Article

 This had already started feeling like the close of CIX's original story

 There is also an industry pattern here that is hard to ignore.
 Seven-year contract cliffs still hit mid-tier boy groups harder than the biggest market leaders, because one member departure can turn every later decision into damage control.
-CIX debuted in July 2019 with real momentum and one of the stronger debut songs of its generation, but momentum is not the same thing as institutional stability.
+CIX debuted in July 2019 with real momentum and one of the sharper boy-group debuts of that cycle, but momentum is not the same thing as institutional stability.
 Once the group lost a member and slowed its cadence, every comeback had to carry extra emotional weight.
+That is the brutal math for teams living below the absolute top tier.
+You still need loyal fans, clean contracts, military planning, and a label willing to keep investing even when the chart ceiling softens.
+When one of those pieces slips, the seven-year mark stops looking like a celebration and starts looking like an audit.

 C9's wider transition makes the timing look even harsher